justeat/JustEat.RecruitmentTest/README.md

-JUST EAT Developer Recruitment Test
+JUST EAT Engineer Recruitment Test
 ==================================

 Thank you for taking the time to do our technical test.
 It consists of two parts: